if-03-22-A-fall-2018/conditional-arithmetic-zbenii/README.md

 - Repeat using primitive data types, like integer and long
 - Repeat implementing functions
 - Repeat using conditions
-- Work with a loop
+- Work with a simple loop